 It makes it more challenging to set up for a trick.

 Since you’re pushing with your front foot, it takes you longer to set up for flip tricks.
-When you’re pushing with your back foot, your front foot is already on the deck, ready to flick.
+When pushing with your back foot, your front foot is already on the deck, ready to throw down.

 Hard to control

-Well, then the first main disadvantage of not being able to set up for a trick doesn’t apply.
-Within these styles, you’re not looking to throw a tre-flip and the positioning of your front foot isn’t as vital.
+The first main disadvantage of not being able to set up a trick doesn’t apply.
+Within these styles, you’re not looking to throw a tre-flip, and the positioning of your front foot isn’t as vital.

 Pros of pushing mongo

 So what are the pros of pushing mongo?
 Are there even any?

 I polled our Instagram followers and got some interesting feedback.

 If you have less weight on the front, it’s easier for your front truck to roll over cracks/pebbles.

 While I can see this angle, I don’t think it makes that much sense because if you hit a rock, it could easily change the direction of your board.
 Two ways to look at that one.